CREATING BP'S SPONSORSHIP OF THE

 MEDIA FIRST: Tweeting straight into the ad break.

-We created a supporting integrated digital campaign with Channel Four, using their
+We created aN integrated digital campaign with Channel 4, using its TV coverage of the Paralympic Games.

-TV coverage of the Paralympic Games.
-Our goal was to allow viewers to tweet their
+Our goal was to enable viewers to tweet their support for the three BP-sponsored Paralympians.

-them to send messages of support and encouragement just moments before the athletes
+Using Twitter, we made it possible for them to send messages of support and encouragement directly into the Ad-Break

 Click below to see a recording of the live ident on Channel 4 for the Paralympian